Title

 Oven and Microwave Drying

-Drying using an oven or microwave is best for households that only want to dry occasionally and in small batches.
-When using an oven to dry, make sure the oven can maintain a low temperature of 140°F. If so, proceed with drying.
-Keep the oven door open slightly and have a fan blowing toward the oven to create a environment similar to an electric food dehydrator.
+When using an oven to dry, make sure the oven can maintain a low temperature of 140 to 150 F. If so, proceed with drying.
+Keep the oven door open slightly and have a fan blowing toward the oven to create an environment similar to an electric food dehydrator.
 Microwave drying is only recommended for herbs.

 Sun, Solar, and Vine Drying